pvaviloff/php-guidelines/readme.md

 Repository - a class that manages data storage (MySQL, MongoDB, ClickHouse).
 We write all queries to the databases in it.

 Entity - a class that describes the structure of databases.

-Transformer - a class that transforms the final result for further transmission.
-Place it next to the service for which it is intended.

 To link the Controller, Service, and Repository together, we use a Value Object.
 The Value Object also combines the concept of DTO to reduce the number of entities.
 Often, DTOs when changing business logic often merge into Value Objects.